hero-professional-practice-presentation.jpg

 “There is no such thing as luck.
 There is only adequate or inadequate preparation to cope with a statistical universe” — Robert Heinlein

-Another important ingredient in the presentation is preparation.
 Spend time on every little detail before the big day, and be sure to have each component or topic in place, and in the order you want to present them.
-From there, keep things simple and structured and take your clients, from beginning to end, through your creative process.
-Avoid making assumptions about what your clients know; you may have worked, lived and breathed the project for the past fortnight but your audience won’t have.
-You might begin by restating the brief, explaining the developmental process and ending with a compact summary.
-Presentations really needn’t be any more complicated than that.
+Keep things simple and structured, and take your clients — from beginning to end — through your creative process.

-Adrian Shaugnessey, acclaimed designer and writer of ‘How to be a Graphic Designer Without Losing Your Soul’ states
+Adrian Shaughnessy, acclaimed designer and writer of How to be a Graphic Designer Without Losing Your Soul, states:

 The great immutable law of making a design presentation is this: tell your audience what you are going to show them and then show it to them.
 That’s all there is to it.
 Don’t tell them what to think about what they are going to see, just tell them what it is that they are going to see.
 Try it.
 You’ll be amazed.

-It’s not What You Say it’s the Way that You Say It
+It’s not What You Say, it’s the Way that You Say It

 Ruddy flew back to Los Angeles with Blühdorn’s blessing.
+Your clients may not be volatile Austrian industrialists, but the principle holds.

 Top Presentation Tips